-If it’s true that the eye is the window to the soul, then the Application Programming Interface (API) is the window to the solution.
+If the eyes are the window to the soul, then the Application Programming Interface (API) is the window to the software.

-After all, an API is a way for products to communicate with each other through a well-documented (or not so well-documented) interface just as the eye perceives and communicates with the outside world.
-APIs allow companies to open up data to external third party developers, consume data from third-party product interfaces, and automate and orchestrate processes prone to human error.
+After all, an API is a way for products to communicate with each other through a documented interface, just as the eye is a human interface, communicating with the outside world (but it’s not as well-documented as to meanings).
+APIs allow companies to open up data to external third party developers, consume data from third-party product interfaces, and automate and orchestrate mundane processes that are often prone to human error.

 Another great example for organizations using Tripwire IP360 is Tripwire IP360 Commander, which is a powerful yet simple way to integrate and automate many of the complex systems and enterprise applications needed for business.